 This is the main event on Japan’s social calendar.
 Plenty of Japanese look forward to gathering with their friends, family, and acquaintances.

 Q3.
-What should I wear?
+What should I wear to see cherry blossoms in Japan?

 Although the cherry blossoms bloom in spring, you should dress in layers, especially when going out at night.
 The sun’s rays certainly feel nice in the daytime, but once the sun goes down, the chill sets in!

 Q4.
-When do the cherry blossoms bloom?
+When do the cherry blossoms bloom in Japan?

 You have a two-week window starting from when the buds bloom to when they start to wither.
 This is all of course dependent upon factors such as wind and rain.